MpStyle/microservicetoolkit/README.md

 ### Release Notes :page_with_curl:
 [Version history](https://github.com/MpStyle/microservicetoolkit/releases)

-## How to release a new versione :rocket:
+## How to release a new version :rocket:

 To release a new version of the package:
 1. Update the version in the `microservice.toolkit.core.csproj` file.